 - 1 cup non-fat greek yogurt

-- 1 1/2 tsp honey
+- 1 ½ tsp honey

-- 1 tbsp slivered almonds
+- 1 tbsp toasted slivered almonds or granola

-Over medium high heat melt coconut oil.
+- Over medium high heat melt coconut oil.
 Add cherries and sautee for 2-3 minutes.

-When cherries are slightly softened add honey and sautee another 2-3 minutes t
+- When cherries are slightly softened add honey and sautee another 2-3 minutes t

-In a small bowl add greek yogurt and when cherries are softened slightly add cherry mixture to top of greek yogurt.
+- In a small bowl add greek yogurt and when cherries are softened slightly add cherry mixture to top of greek yogurt.

-Sprinkle with slivered almond, your favourite nuts or granola.
+- Sprinkle with slivered almond, your favourite nuts or granola.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.